Gunmen kill seven in attack on Pakistan military camp

 Police said the gunmen had arrived aboard a car and two motorcycles at the scene in Wazirabad, 100 km (60 miles) north of Lahore, and had fled after the shooting.

-The march to the capital is being staged by the Council, an alliance of religious political parties and organizations, as part of a drive to break ties with the United States and India.
+The march to the capital is being staged by the Council, an alliance of religious political parties and organisations, as part of a drive to break ties with the United States and India.

 Pakistan suspended the supply routes last November after a cross-border NATO air attack killed 24 Pakistani soldiers.
-They were reopened last week after U.S. Secretary of State Hillary Clinton apologized for the strike.
+They were reopened last week after U.S. Secretary of State Hillary Clinton apologised for the strike.

 "The Defence of Pakistan Council's supporters passed through the area some time before the attack, but linking the two is speculation at this point," police official Nadeem Abbas told Reuters in the town of Gujrat, near the scene of the attack.